filecoin-project/FIPs/FIPS/fip-solstice.md

   - **The block reward is split into streams.** At every epoch the minted block reward is divided by weight into named streams:

-      - **Consensus stream** (weight w0): flows to the winning miner in the leader election mechanism, as today.

-      - **Service stream** (weight w1): paid out to registered Service Orchestrators proportional to their onchain service volume.
+      - **Service stream** (weight w2): paid out to registered Service Orchestrators proportional to their onchain service volume.
         The *Service Rewards Actor* (SRA), a new (governed) actor, contains and regulates the list of registered Orchestrators.

+      - **Consensus stream** (weight w1): flows to the winning miner in the leader election mechanism, as today.

+      - **Burn stream** (weight w0): flows to the burn actor.

 These weights are set through another new (governed) actor, the *Stream Weights Actor* (SWA), which at the time this FIP is accepted and shipped has the following definition for the existing weights:

-  - w0 follows a published linear ramp **down from 95% to 50% over ~9
-    quarters**;

-  - w1 follows a volume-gated step-up: it starts at 5% and (after a bootstrap quarter) programmatically rises 5 percentage points per quarter, but only if the quarterly aggregated Filecoin Pay Volume (aggregatedFPV(Q), ie sum of deal payments settled through Filecoin Pay over each registered orchestrator's (payer,operator) pairs, during quarter Q, see Section 2) is larger or equal than a predefined USD-denominated target (Section 3.1.1).
-If this condition fails, w1 stays constant.
+  - w2 follows a volume-gated step-up: it starts at 5% and (after a bootstrap quarter) programmatically rises 5 percentage points per quarter, but only if the quarterly aggregated Filecoin Pay Volume (aggregatedFPV(Q), ie sum of deal payments settled through Filecoin Pay over each registered orchestrator's (payer,operator) pairs, during quarter Q, see Section 2) is larger or equal than a predefined USD-denominated target (Section 3.1.1).
+If this condition fails, w2 stays constant.

+  - w1 follows a published linear ramp down from 95% to 50% over ~9
+    quarters;

-The remainder, called w_burn, (ie, w_burn = 1 − w0 − w1) is burned at
+  - w0 is set as the remainder (ie, w0 = 1 − w2 − w1) and is burned at
-each epoch (except during the bootstrap quarter Q1, when w1 = 1 − w0 and
-nothing is burned, see Section 3.1.1), providing deflationary discipline whenever the service economy has not yet proven the volume to justify a larger share.
+each epoch, providing deflationary discipline whenever the service economy has not yet proven the volume to justify a larger share.